-Mumbai Power Outage: Electric supply interrupted due to TATA's incoming 'electric supply failure'
+Mumbai power outage: Electricity restored in parts of Dadar, Lower Parel area

-Mumbai, Oct 12: Several parts of the Mumbai Metropolitan Region (MMR) are facing a major power outage starting around 10.00 am today.
+Mumbai, Oct 12: In a recent development, as power supply restored in West Railway's Mumbai Suburban section, all OHE hv been charged at 12:20 PM and WR's suburban train services restored.
+Since Monday morning, several parts of the Mumbai Metropolitan Region (MMR) are facing a major power outage.

 In a tweet, Brihanmumbai Electric Supply and Transport (BEST) Electricity said, "The electric supply is interrupted due to TATAs incoming electric supply failure.
 Inconveniences is regretted."